Decay of correlations for normally hyperbolic trapping: Statement of results

 Returning to general considerations we also define

 which is a compact subset to $ T^*X $ and assume that

 The first assumption implies that for $ | E | \leq \delta $, the energy shell $ p^{-1} ( E ) $ is a smooth hypersurface close to $ w^{-1}( 0 )$.
-The second assumption is motivated by applications: in scattering problems the CAP is introduced only away from the trapped set.
-This second assumption also means that the trapped set is unchanged upon small modifications of $\WF_h ( W ) $.
+The second assumption is consistent with the definition \eqref{eq:trapped} of $K_E$.
+It implies that the latter is contained in the interior of the region $w^{-1}(0)$, a property which is stable when enlarging $K_E$ to $K^\delta$, or when slightly modifying the support of $w$.

 We now make the following {\em normal hyperbolicity} assumption on $ K^\delta $:

 and there exists a continuous distribution of linear subspaces

 invariant under the flow,